-For its initiative "Neen – géint d'Gewalt" ("No to Violence") Produced in collaboration with the school commissions of several schools in Luxembourg City, this project included two components: violence prevention workshops in primary schools, and intervention in cases where children are exposed to domestic violence.
-Both teachers and children were involved.
+For its initiative "Neen – géint d'Gewalt".
+Produced in collaboration with the school commissions and implemented in several schools across Luxembourg City, this project included two components: prevention workshops run in primary schools, and sessions with children exposed to domestic violence.
+It involved both pupils and teachers.

 2003 – Inter-Actions Faubourgs

-For its "Schläifmillen" project for the reintegration of unemployed young people, which helped many young unemployed women to participate in a re-employment scheme at an electronic waste treatment workshop and find a job afterwards.
+For its "Schläifmillen" project aimed at getting unemployed young people back on the job market, which helped to get many unemployed young women enrolled in a re-employment scheme at an electronic waste treatment workshop and find a job afterwards.